 \section{Abstract}

-This work introduces the quantum-inspired variational convolution (QiVC) framework, a novel learning paradigm that integrates principles of probabilistic inference, variational optimization, and quantum-inspired transformations within convolutional architectures.
-The central innovation of QiVC lies in its quantum-inspired rotated ensemble (QiRE) mechanism.
-QiRE performs differentiable low-dimensional subspace rotations of convolutional weights, analogously to quantum state evolution.
-This approach enables structured uncertainty modeling while preserving the intrinsic geometry of the parameter space, resulting in more expressive, stable, and uncertainty-aware representations.
-To demonstrate its practical potential, the concept is instantiated in a QiVC-based convolutional network (QiVC-Net) and evaluated in the context of biosignal classification, focusing on phonocardiogram (PCG) recordings, a challenging domain characterized by high noise, inter-subject variability, and often imbalanced data.
+In this paper, a learning framework is introduced which incorporates principles of probabilistic inference, variational optimization, and geometry-preserving operations inspired by quantum transformations.
+The central innovation of this quantum-inspired variational convolution (QiVC) lies in its quantum-inspired rotated ensemble (QiRE) mechanism.
+QiRE performs differentiable low-dimensional subspace rotations of convolutional weights.
+By drawing a mathematical analogy from unitary evolution, this approach enables structured uncertainty modeling that respects the intrinsic geometry of the parameter space.
+To demonstrate its practical potential, the concept is instantiated in a QiVC-based convolutional network (QiVC-Net) and evaluated in the context of biosignal classification, focusing on phonocardiogram (PCG) recordings.
 The proposed QiVC-Net integrates an architecture in which the QiVC layer does not introduce additional parameters, instead performing an ensemble rotation of the convolutional weights through a structured mechanism ensuring robustness without added highly computational burden.
-Experiments on two benchmark datasets, PhysioNet CinC 2016 and PhysioNet CirCor DigiScope 2022, show that QiVC-Net achieves state-of-the-art performance, reaching accuracies of 97.84\% and 97.89\%, respectively.
+Experiments on two benchmark datasets, PhysioNet CinC 2016 and PhysioNet CirCor DigiScope 2022, show that QiVC-Net achieves state-of-the-art performance, reaching accuracies of $97.84\%$ and $97.89\%$, respectively.
 These findings highlight the versatility of the QiVC framework and its promise for advancing uncertainty-aware modeling in real-world biomedical signal analysis.
-The implementation of the QiVConv layer is openly available in \href{https://github.com/amingolnari/Demo-QiVC-Net}{GitHub}.
+The implementation of the QiVConv layer is available in \href{https://github.com/amingolnari/Demo-QiVC-Net}{GitHub} for public use.

 \keywords{Cardiovascular Signal Analysis \and Coronary Artery Disease \and Phonocardiogram Classification \and Probabilistic Deep Learning \and Quantum-Inspired Weight Ensembling \and Variational CNN}